AndreChaves95/Project_Java_Angular/README.md

 # Project_Java_Angular
-Simple project using Java on backend and Angular on frontend
+Simple project to develop a REST API using JAVA and Spring Boot to perform CRUD operations on backend.
+Also includes frontend Angular webapp and H2 in-memory database.